Board of Directors

 Suzanne Trudel, Executive Director

 Suzanne Trudel has been promoting Alberta’s magazine industry as AMPA’s executive director since 2011.
 She’s a veteran of the print media industry, with nearly three decades’ experience working with journalism students as a college media advisor, weekly newspaper publications manager and publisher.
-She participated as a judge for the Western Magazine Awards for numerous years, and in 2017 for the International Regional Magazine Association’s Awards program.
+She participated as a judge for the Western Magazine Awards for numerous years, and since 2017 for the International Regional Magazine Association’s Awards program.
 Suzanne serves on SAIT’s Journalism Advisory Committee, chairs the Reflector Publications Society board at Mount Royal University and sits as a director for the Amber Webb Bowerman Memorial Foundation, a grassroots foundation that has raised more than $100,000 in awards and scholarships for emerging artists and writers.

-Nicole Halloran, Communications & Events Coordinator
+Joanne Fung, Communications & Events Coordinator

 Cathy Weger, Accountant